We send you two different statements throughout the year.

 - Bank of Scotland Share Dealing charges can be found on our website or in our brochure.

 - Charges paid to your Investments Manager(s) are shown in the documents for each fund or trust.
 If you have any questions about the charges paid to the Investment Managers you should contact them directly.
-You can find further information about how charges might affect your investments in our Investment Trust and ETF or Fund Charges documents.
+You can find further information about how charges might affect your investments in our Investment Trust and ETF (PDF, 59KB) or Fund Charges documents.

 This table shows the stock movement in and out of your account, it doesn’t take into account any cash that you have.